StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Sometimes I decide to translate from the Greek and Hebrew myself instead of using established translations.
 These are the original translations on this site.

-Original translations are a special subset of scripture quotations, so share the same styling and background color.
+Original translations are a special subset of scripture quotations, so share the same styling.
 Just like scripture quotation sections, for each original translation section, the biblical passage being quoted shows up in the header.

 Inferred words are added to the text using square brackets.
 These words do not appear in the original text, but are added by me to make things more clear.
 The King James Version does something similar, but added words in the KJV are italicized instead of using brackets.
 The main difference in what I do versus what the KJV does is frequency -- I generally add many more words than does the KJV.
 The goal is to make the meaning of the text as clear as possible.